KhalidAdan/personal-site/blogs/cs-refresher-big-dreams.md

 4. Have a way to search your content
 5. Have a way to share your content with others, and create content (widgets) that can be shared with others

 Now it goes without saying this is a _huge_ undertaking.
-I'm unsure whether it will ever come to fruition, but I'm eager to learn.
+I'm unsure whether it will ever come to fruition, but I'm eager to to give myself headaches over this one.

 ### A more intuitive way to interact with your computer